How to Create an SEO Optimized Website Design

-Takeaways: Design Websites That Rank Well and Convert Users
+Key Takeaways: Design Websites That Rank Well and Convert Users

-• Website design and seo web design principles are ranking factors - Google tracks user engagement signals to determine if sites help users accomplish their goals
+• Website design and SEO web design principles are ranking factors.
+Google tracks user engagement signals to determine if sites help users accomplish their goals

-• UI and UX directly influence user behavior - Visual hierarchy, navigation, and usability impact bounce rates and session times that affect rankings
+• UI and UX directly influence user behavior.
+Visual hierarchy, navigation, and usability impact bounce rates and session times that affect rankings

-• Content structure prevents user drop-off - Proper header tags, scannable formatting, and quality content keep users engaged longer
+• Content structure prevents user drop-off.
+Proper header tags, scannable formatting, and quality content keep users engaged longer

 If you've got poor website design, users will leave your site faster than you can say "conversion rate."